 - Choose a mode:

-- Floor-based — generates one QR code per floor.
+- Floor-based — generates a QR code for each selected floor.
 Employees select the specific area when submitting.

-- Area-based — generates one QR code per area defined in Floors & spaces (desk areas, meeting room areas, parking areas, and "Other" areas like kitchens or bathrooms).
+- Area-based — generates a QR code for each selected area defined in Floors & spaces (desk areas, meeting room areas, parking areas, and "Other" areas like kitchens or bathrooms).

 - Optionally customize the sticker: